sugarlabs/musicblocks/README.md

 need to perform a `sudo apt install python-is-python3` on Debian-like distros, or equivalent on others.)

-4. After cloning the Music Blocks repository, you can choose one of two methods to start a local server: using Python or using npm
+4. After cloning the musicblocks repository, you can choose one of two methods to start a local server: using Python or using npm

    **Using Python**